Bayesian non-parametric ordinal regression under a monotonicity constraint

 Parametric forms of ordinal regression models have been considered widely in the statistical literature, with textbook-level treatments given, for example, by \citet{congdon2005bayesian}, \citet{johnson2006ordinal}, \citet{agresti2010analysis} and \citet{harrell2015regression}, and methodological reviews provided by \citet{ananth1997regression} and \citet{lall2002review}.
-By far the most popular model is the ordinal logistic, or proportional odds model, attributed to \citet{mccullagh1980regression}.
-The proportionality property is formulated by writing, for $k=2,\ldots,K$, the log-odds in the form of the linear expression
+By far the most popular model is the ordinal logistic, or proportional odds (PO) model, attributed to \citet{mccullagh1980regression}.
+The proportionality property is formulated by writing, for the response categories $k=2,\ldots,K$, the log-odds in the form of the linear expression

 or, equivalently,